 “They’re all yours.”

 “Let them sit a while.
-None would disturb their eternal meditation.”
+No one would disturb their eternal meditation.”
 Jango bit his bagel half.
 Dan sipped milk and swiped through photos on his cell-phone.
 “Come, Jay.
-Dan is explaining the Zephyrs.”
+Dan is explaining Zephyrs.”

 “I need water,” said Jay.
 “Bob, can I buy you anything to eat?”

 “I lose my appetite at altitude,” Bob said empty-handed.
 “Try to buy me a beer.”

 Jay found a free cup for water and brought Bob his beer.
 “I’ll drive home.”
 He sat across from Jango.

 Dan showed Jango his phone, and the old man took the phone to scroll on his own.
 “Okay, those are the covers of each collection,” said Dan.
 “That’s Princess Lucia, the daughter of the ruler of Earth.
 Her family keeps her landlocked to protect her from the Hurricane, the cosmic horror which ate the sky, but she dreams of joining robot-pilots on the moon.
 One day she escapes and learns to pilot this robot, the heart of the Zephyr.”

 “Hm.”
 Jango scrolled through comic covers.
 He closed his eye blocked by cataract and spread wrinkles from his good eye.
 “What’s the author’s name?
 How old is this?”